camunda-community-hub/zeebe-client-node-js/README.md

 When setting custom headers in BPMN tasks, while designing your model, you can put stringified JSON as the value for a custom header, and it will show up in the client as a JavaScript object.

-Workflow variables and custom headers are untyped in the Zeebe broker, however the Node client in TypeScript mode provides the option to type them to provide safety.
+Process variables and custom headers are untyped in the Zeebe broker, however the Node client in TypeScript mode provides the option to type them to provide safety.
 You can type your worker as `any` to turn that off:

 ```TypeScript
 // No type checking - totally dynamic and unchecked